Discretionary Overdraft Privilege Policy

 It is the policy of FirstBank Southwest (“Bank”) to comply with all applicable laws and regulations and to conduct business in accordance with applicable safety and soundness standards.

 The Deposit Account Agreement and Disclosure provided to you at the time you opened your account with us controls the duties, obligations and rights of the Depositor, the Authorized Signatories and FirstBank Southwest with regard to your checking account.
 The Deposit Account Agreement (and all amendments thereto) and its terms shall control any possible conflict, if any, between any provision of this Discretionary Overdraft Privilege Policy and the Deposit Account Agreement and Disclosure.
-A copy of the Deposit Account Agreement and Disclosure is available to you on request from your Bank officer.
+A copy of the Deposit Account Agreement and Disclosure is available to you on request from your Bank Officer.

 The total of the discretionary overdraft privilege (negative) balance, including any and all fees and charges, including all non-sufficient funds/overdraft fees is due and payable upon demand, and Depositor and each Authorized Signatory will continue to be liable, jointly and severally, for all such amounts, as described in the Deposit Account Agreement and Disclosure.
+Accounts that remain in a negative status will be charged off by the 60th day or sooner if deemed uncollectible.

 Again, while the Bank will have the discretion to pay overdrafts on accounts in good standing (as described above), any such payment is a discretionary courtesy, and not a right of the account holder or an obligation of the Bank.
 FirstBank Southwest, in its sole and absolute discretion, can cease paying overdrafts at any time without prior notice of reason or cause.